AlexEidt/UW-Course-Planner/README.md

         Images used for website
     Prerequisite_Trees
-        All generated Prerequisite Trees templates
+        All generated Prerequisite Trees
+    JavaScript
-    All HTML files
+        All JavaScript files for each HTML file in 'templates' UW_Campus_Catalogs
-UW_Campus_Catalogs
         TSV
             All .tsv files for each campus
         JSON
-        All .json files for each campus and all departments
+            All .json files for each campus and all departments UW_Time_Schedules
+        Organized_Time_Schedules
+            All offered courses with quiz/lab/studio sections assigned to their respective lecture All Time Schedules for each UW Campus UW_Buildings
+        All files containing coordinates for each building at each UW Campus templates
+    All HTML files
 ```

 ***